 As stated at the North American Guild of Change Ringers website: "Change ringing requires special bells, special 'music', and ordinary people who enjoy climbing towers, working as a team, and performing 'The Exercise.'
 The human ingredient is critical because change ringing is very different from playing a carillon or chime.
 It is not a single person sitting at a keyboard.
 There are no computers or electronic devices.
 Change ringing depends on real bells, each swung in a complete circle by a single person: six bells - six people, eight bells - eight people, usually standing in a circle.
 Bells for change ringing are hung in stout frames that allow the bells to swing through 360 degrees.
 Each bell is attached to a wooden wheel with a handmade rope running around it.
 The mechanism achieves such exquisite balance that ten-year-olds and octogenarians can control the largest bell easily.
 The harmonic richness of a swinging bell cannot be matched by the same bell hanging stationary, but each swinging bell requires one ringer's full attention."

-Bell Practice is held every Monday evening from 7:00-9:00 p.m. and rotates between three Houston towers.
-For information about Change Ringing at St. Paul’s, contact Dawn Uebelhart.
+Bell Practice is held every Monday evening from 6:30-9 p.m. and rotates between St. Thomas Episcopal and St. Paul's UMC.
+For information about Change Ringing at St. Paul’s and/or the weekly schedule, contact Dawn Uebelhart.